Adore2113/MarsHSim/docs/dev_log.md

     ♡ updated solar arrays list and function to run on how much charge the batteries need

-    ♡ updated amine beds to come online with how much co2 is needed, I used two different hysteresis for that
+    ♡ updated amine beds to come online w. how much co2 is needed, I used two different hysteresis for that

     ♡ updating a lot of variables for systems handling lists now that I've changed some logic to be a bit more complex

 #### Next Session:
-    ♡ go through files and update everything using state (starting with thermal) and clean up inconsistencies
+    ♡ go through files and update everything using state (starting w. thermal) and clean up inconsistencies

 ##      04/26/2026